IRTF-HRPC/draft-irtf-hrpc-ipvc/draft-irtf-hrpc-ipvc.md

 # Recommendations

-The following recommendations are tailored for protocol designers to help mitigate technology-enabled IPV, recognizing that IPV often occurs within the broader context of structural violence (which can be gender-based violence).
+The following recommendations are tailored for protocol and systems designers to help mitigate technology-enabled IPV, recognizing that IPV often occurs within the broader context of structural violence (which can be gender-based violence).
 While these attacks are facilitated or exacerbated by technological tools, the recommendations focus on enabling victims to regain control, prevent the abuse of power, and limit attackers' ability to carry out actions that entrench their control.

 * Build proper authentication systems: Authentication mechanisms should be designed with the following features:
   * Account Access Transparency: Maintain a non-deletable and non-modifiable list of devices with access to accounts and a record of active sessions.